Brand Management, 6 ECTS (Blended Online Mobility Erasmus+)

 Faculty: Economics and Administrative Sciences

-Department: Business Administration
+Department: Business Management

 Course Description: Brand Management is a comprehensive course designed to immerse students in the world of branding, emphasizing its paramount importance in modern business.
 Through this course, students will explore the essence of brands, their strategic significance, and the dynamic landscape they operate in.
 The curriculum delves into fundamental branding principles, equipping students with the skills to analyze, create, and nurture strong brand identities.
 It also encompasses consumer behavior insights, global brand management challenges, ethical considerations, and the measurement of brand effectiveness.
 Moreover, students will engage in practical exercises, including a group project, to develop a deep understanding of brand management’s real-world applications.
 This course empowers participants to become adept brand strategists ready to tackle the evolving branding challenges of the future.